harness/developer-hub/tutorials/cd-pipelines/kubernetes/helm-chart.md

        ```

    - Verify that the delegate is installed successfully and can connect to the Harness Manager.
-   - You can also follow the [Install Harness delegate on Kubernetes or Docker](/tutorials/platform/install-delegate/) tutorial to install the delegate using the Terraform Helm Provider or Kubernetes manifest.
+   - You can also go to [Install Harness delegate on Kubernetes or Docker](/docs/platform/delegates/install-delegates/install-delegate) for instructions on installing the delegate using the Terraform Helm Provider or Kubernetes manifest.

 #### Secrets